Real Students - Real Results

 -BigLaw associates at the majority of the country's top 30 law firms

-Here are a few specifics on a sampling of LSAT results:
+Here are a few specifics on a sampling of LSAT results (we have admittedly been lax in updating this in recent years -- sorry!):

 Megan M. - Starting score 163; after 18 hours one-on-one tutoring with Kyle, scored 179 on the June 2016 LSAT.